-AIDS Resource offers free PrEP services.
-Our monthly PrEP clinic is at our Williamsport office.
+We offer free PrEP services.
+Our monthly PrEP clinic is at the Williamsport office.
 PrEP (pre-exposure prophylaxis) is a medication taken by individuals who do not have HIV to protect themselves from getting HIV.
-Learn more about PrEP by clicking here and here.
+Learn more about PrEP by clicking here.

 AIDS Resource recently launched a program to provide financial assistance to survivors of sexual assault who cannot afford PEP (post-exposure prophylaxis).
-PEP is a short course of antiretroviral medications that decreases the risk of acquiring HIV after a potential exposure.
-PEP must be started within 72 hours of the potential exposure and is used only in emergency situations.
+PEP is a short course of antiretroviral medications that decrease the risk of acquiring HIV after an assault.
+PEP must be started within 72 hours of the potential exposure and used only in emergencies.
 Learn more about PEP by clicking here.
-Please contact us to inquire about the program.

 This program is made possible by generous grants from the Pearls with a Passion Fund at the First Community Foundation Partnership of Pennsylvania and the Stabler Foundation.
-Learn more about FCFP by visiting www.FCFPartnership.org.
+Learn more about the FCFP by visiting www.FCFPartnership.org.

 Cleaning Drug Injection Equipment

 If you use injectable drugs or medications, it is best to use new, sterile needles, syringes, and other injection equipment (e.g., cookers) every time to prevent getting HIV and other blood-borne infections.
 You should never share your injection equipment with others.
 If new equipment is not available or you must share equipment, it is recommended that you clean the items as directed between each use.

-AIDS Resource provides free drug injection disinfecting kits, which include alcohol swabs for cleaning the skin prior to injection, cotton balls, bottle caps for cookers, and instructional information on how to clean needles and syringes.
-Please contact us to schedule a time to pick up a kit.
-Free and confidential rapid point-of-care testing for HIV and hepatitis C are also available.
+We provide free drug injection disinfecting kits, which include alcohol swabs for cleaning the skin before injecting, cotton balls, bottle caps for cookers, and instructional information on how to clean needles and syringes.
+Please stop by our offices to pick up a kit.
+Free and confidential rapid point-of-care testing for HIV and hepatitis C are available.

 Early Intervention Services & Outreach

-AIDS Resource launched the EIS and Outreach program to reduce the incidence of HIV in our community by engaging community members in outreach activities, community events, and educational programs.
+Our EIS and Outreach program is intended to reduce the incidence of HIV in our community by engaging community members in outreach activities, community events, and educational programs.
 This approach facilitates access to HIV testing, counseling, referrals, and condom distribution for individuals who may not otherwise seek services.